 With careful care and cleaning your microwave oven will retain its looks and remain good order.
 We will explain here how you should care for and clean your appliance correctly.

-A Risk of short circuit!
+Risk of electric shock!

-Never use high-pressure cleaners or steam cleaners to clean the oven.
+Do not use any high-pressure cleaners or steam cleaners, which can result in an electric shock.

-A Risk of burns!
+Risk of burns!